jimmy622001/eks-aws-cicd-codecatalyst/README.md

-# EKS Auto-Mode with Kafka and Rancher
+# EKS Auto-Mode with Kafka and Rancher POC

 This project provides Infrastructure as Code (IaC) for deploying:
 - Amazon EKS cluster